13rac1/talk-git2/index.md

 #Merging branches

-A merge creates a new commit that incorporates changes from other commits.
-The two different sources commit histories are combined into a single history with each commit holding its place in time.
+A merge creates a new commit to incorporate changes from other branches.
+The two branches commit histories are combined into a single history with each commit holding its place in time.
 ```
 git checkout master
 git merge develop